talwrii/gh-views/README.md

 This tools requires the [gh Github command-line tool](https://github.com/cli/cli) which is used to handle authentication.

 # Motivation
 It can be quite natural to host some material such as documentation, cookbooks and lists on Github.
 Github provides an API to query the number of views and clones a repository has received on a daily basis, with some limitations.
-The main limitation is that data is only retained for two weeks. `gh-view`, if run periodically, will collect data about the number of downloads and views of a repository and can provide both aggregates of this data such as the total number of views to date or a complete timelines of statistics.
+The main limitation is that data is only retained for two weeks. `gh-views`, if run periodically, will collect data about the number of downloads and views of a repository and can provide both aggregates of this data such as the total number of views to date or a complete timelines of statistics.

 # Alternatives and prior work